metaleap/mojo/_notes_misc_etc/preduce.md

 `true` and `false`, so this set becomes all that callers now can expect from `not`, which propagates upwards / outwards.
-Since `x` is not a global, in such situations it's fair to interpret such usage-site constraints / explicitly forced `abyss` divergences as adding to the full "type-spec" of what `not` (and other local uses) expects from `x`, _in addition to_ what the inner appl usage indicates.
-All `not` callers must thusly scrutinize the `x` being passed, or propagate the constraints to _their_ callers.
+Since `x` is not a global, in such situations it's fair to interpret such usage-site constraints / explicitly forced `abyss` divergences as adding to the full "type-spec" of what `not` expects from `x`, _in addition to_ what the inner appl usage (and other, outside-`not` local usage of `x`, if any) indicates.
+All `not` callers must now scrutinize their `x` being passed, or propagate the constraints to whatever provides it.

 An appendum for the ret-val (def-name) annotation that also `!=x` always holds will of course be trivially addable but given the knowledge of